crystal-lang/crystal-website/_posts/2017-01-06-the-charly-programming-language.md

 Take a `BinaryExpression` as an example.
 It has three properties.
 The two values of the expression and an operator.
 This operator could be a plus, minus or any other operator the language supports.
 It first resolves the two values, checks what operator is being used and applies it to the two values.
-Depending on which value is on which side, this procedure might produce completly different results.
+Depending on which value is on which side, this procedure might produce completely different results.
 `3 + [1, 2]` is not the same as `[1, 2] + 3` (`NAN` and `[1, 2, 3]`).

 A `IdentifierLiteral` would load a value from the current scope, a `CallExpression` would invoke a pre-defined function and so on.